automationhacks/automationhacks.github.io/_posts/2020-07-25-writing-clear-bug-reports.md

 attention to the details, In most cases probably with a **one liner title**

-This can lead to a lot of frustration for the person who looks at it next because they don't know some of the important details and then have to put their **sherlock holmes** hat and search for answers and this often a lot of back and forth between Dev/Test/PM to figure out the area where the issue is present
+This can lead to a lot of frustration for the person who looks at it next because they don't know some of the important details and then have to put their **Sherlock Holmes** hat and search for answers and this often a lot of back and forth between Dev/Test/PM to figure out the area where the issue is present